Bağlama

-The bağlama or saz is a family of plucked string instruments and long-necked lutes used in Europe, Caucasia, Balkans and Central Asia.
-It is commonly used in folk music in particular Turkish folk music.
-It is a notable instrument of traditional folk artists like ashiks and ozans.
-It is both used as a solo instrument to play songs and to accompany türkü, traditional folk songs.
+The bağlama, saz, tambura or bozuk is a long-necked fretted lute used in the folk music of Turkey, Azerbaijan, Armenia and neighbouring regions of the Balkans, and inWest Asia.
+It belongs to the wider family of long-necked lutes known as Tanburs, a group of instruments historically distributed from Iran and Mesopotamia across Central Asia and Anatolia.

+Musicologists classify the saz as part of the tanbur family of long-necked lutes.

+Within this broader organological tradition, the modern saz developed in Anatolia as the principal folk lute of Turkish folk music and became closely associated with the repertoire of itinerant poet-musicians known as âşıks.

 Name

 According to The New Grove Dictionary of Music and Musicians, "the terms 'bağlama' and 'saz' are used somewhat interchangeably in Turkey.
 'Saz' is generally used interchangeably with 'enstrüman' (instrument) and it is used to refer single or group of musical instruments like 'üflemeli sazlar' (wind instruments).